 - Regular feedback about performance is given to children and parents

 - Interventions are adapted or changed if they are not working

-- A governor, Mrs Helen Barnwell, is responsible for monitoring the impact of the pupil premium and does so through termly data review meetigs with the Deputy Headteacher/Head of Teaching and Learning.
+- Two governors, Mrs Barnwell and Mrs Daley, are responsible for monitoring the impact of the pupil premium and do so through termly data review meetigs with the Deputy Headteacher/Head of Teaching and Learning.
 The governor Curriculum Committee also monitors the impact of the grant termly.